pron/sysman/README.md

 # sysman

+*NOTE: This is an old, old project (2000) tranferred to GitHub from sourceforge where it lay, dormant, for over a decade*

 ## Introduction

 sysman is a multi-host management utility similar to VMS's Sysman tool.
 With sysman it is possible to execute a command or run a script on multiple hosts simultaneously with the aid of additional features designed to make the life easier.